Crash Tag Team Racing

-Crash Tag Team Racing is a 2005 kart racing game developed by Radical Entertainment and published by Vivendi Universal Games (VU Games) for the PlayStation 2 (PS2), Xbox, GameCube, and PlayStation Portable (PSP).
+Crash Tag Team Racing is a 2005 kart racing and platform game developed by Radical Entertainment and published by Vivendi Universal Games (VU Games) for the PlayStation 2 (PS2), Xbox, GameCube, and PlayStation Portable (PSP).
 A version for the Nintendo DS by Sensory Sweep Studios was cancelled near its completion.
 It is the third racing game in the Crash Bandicoot video game series, following Crash Nitro Kart (2003).
 The game's story takes place in a racing-based theme park, in which Crash Bandicoot must recover its missing Power Gems to claim the park's ownership.

 Crash Tag Team Racing was the first Crash Bandicoot title developed by Radical Entertainment, which was acquired by VU Games during the game's development; Radical would subsequently develop Crash of the Titans (2007) and Crash: Mind over Mutant (2008).
 The game received mixed reviews upon release.
 Praise went to its clashing mechanic, genre-blending approach, visuals, voice acting, and humor, while criticism went to its lack of depth, low difficulty, the execution of its platforming elements, and technical issues on the PSP version.
 Characters from the game later appeared in Crash Team Racing Nitro-Fueled in 2019.

 Gameplay

 In Crash Tag Team Racing, two racers can "clash" their vehicles into one (top).
 The racetracks are linked by platforming segments in the single-player campaign (bottom).

-Crash Tag Team Racing is a kart racing game with platformer elements.
+Reviewers in Electronic Gaming Monthly described Crash Tag Team Racing as a hybrid of kart racing game and platformer game.
 Set in a theme park owned by the cyborg Ebenezer Von Clutch, the game follows Crash Bandicoot and his friends as they compete in races and explore the park to recover a Power Gem from each of the park's five themed areas.

 The races feature common kart racing elements such as power-sliding to make tight turns and picking up power-ups from icons on the track to use against other racers.
 Each car is equipped with booster rockets that can provide a powerful speed burst when filled.
 The player earns boost power by power-sliding, destroying other cars with weapons, accumulating multiple knock-outs, and shooting trackside targets.
 During a race, players can "clash" their vehicle with an opponent's by pressing a button, forming a merged vehicle with a turret.
 Players can choose to drive or control the turret, which fires character-specific weapons (such as Crash's Wumpa Gun and Von Clutch's Radioactive Bomblets).
 Clashing provides stronger power-ups (such as grand pianos and homing sharks) and boost power, but reduces speed.
 Disengaging from a clash grants a temporary speed boost.